Same-sex marriage (SSM) and

 "Love won today."

-He noted that MAY-19 was almost exactly the 10th anniversary of the first same-sex marriages in the U.S. which occurred in the state of Massachusetts.
+He noted that 2014-MAY-19 was almost exactly the 10th anniversary of the first same-sex marriages in the U.S. This occurred in the state of Massachusetts.
+The state Supreme Court had previously ordered the state government to change the marriage laws to allow gay marriages.

 He also remarked that circa 1970: